 For B2B teams who want analytics integrated with scheduling and content production, DemandBird is the strongest choice.
 For pure analytics depth and competitive benchmarking, Socialinsider goes deeper.
 For LinkedIn-first individual writers who want analytics alongside scheduling, Taplio is well-regarded.
 The right answer depends on whether you need analytics as a standalone research tool or integrated into your publishing workflow.

 Yes.
-Shield Analytics, which was the most-used standalone LinkedIn analytics tool, is shutting down.
-Teams that built their LinkedIn reporting workflow around Shield need to migrate.
+Shield Analytics, which was the most-used standalone LinkedIn analytics tool, shut down on May 18, 2026.
+Teams that built their LinkedIn reporting workflow around Shield have had to migrate.
 DemandBird covers the core analytics job Shield did (post performance, engagement tracking, content history) and adds scheduling, AI content creation, and cross-platform publishing.

 Does LinkedIn have free analytics?